NeilHnxTcc/EVRB/README.md

 ```

-Additionally, running the upper codes, POPE can derectly output the evaluation metrics, while CHAIR and MME output the generated texts.
-We need to run addtional code to get the result:
+Additionally, running the upper codes, POPE can directly output the evaluation metrics, while CHAIR and MME output the generated texts.
+We need to run additional code to get the result:

 # chair